Weichwerke-Heidrich-Software/bomnipotent_doc/content/server/setup/020_admin.en.md

 But now that you have successfully made yourself a permanent admin, you can and should remove the "tmp_admin" field from the configuration file again.

-You are now read to [activate your subscription](/server/setup/subscription/).
+You are now ready to [activate your subscription](/server/setup/subscription/).